yousskad/Informative-vs-Uninformative-Surgical-Video-Frame-Classification/source_code/streamlit-app-video-classification(main_project_file)/README.md

 # Surgical vs. Non-Surgical Video Classification Tool

-This project provides a browser-based tool for binary classification of surgical and non-surgical videos using a YOLOv8 segmentation model.
+This project provides a browser-based tool for binary classification of surgical and non-surgical videos using a YOLOv11 segmentation model.
 The interface is built with Streamlit and also the application is containerized with Docker for ease of deployment and scalability.

+---

+## Project Overview

+- **Task**: Binary classification of surgical vs. non-surgical video content
+- **Model**: YOLOv11-seg (medium) fine-tuned on a custom dataset
+- **Interface**: Streamlit-based interactive web application
+- **Deployment Options**: Native Python environment or Docker container

+---

 ## ⚠️ IMPORTANT NOTES